paise-org/paise-org.github.io/_pages/about.md

 nav_title: About
 ---

-### Tuesday 26 May 2026, in Bacchus Room at Marriott on Canal Street New Orleans, USA
+#### PAISE 2026 will be held on Tuesday, May 26, 2026, in the Bacchus Room at the Marriott on Canal Street in New Orleans, Louisiana, USA

 ### Co-located with [IPDPS 2026](https://www.ipdps.org/), New Orleans, USA